Helix Mattress Reviews – Your Choice, Not One Size Fits All

 - It has a medium feel, which means it is going to be the most universally comfortable.
 Medium is a good compromise for two people who can’t decide which mattress firmness to go for.

-- I think the Moonlight is more popular than the other medium rated mattress (the Dusk Model) because it offers slightly more pressure relief from the slower responding foam.
+- I think the Midnight is more popular than the other medium rated mattress (the Dusk Model) because it offers slightly more pressure relief from the slower responding foam.
 This is a popular feel for those looking for a hybrid mattress containing memory foams.

 How Long Does A Helix Mattress Last?